-A few words about ingredients: Make sure the bay leaves you use are fresh.
+A few words about ingredients: Make sure the bay leaves are fresh.
 They should have a woodsy, fragrant smell when you open the package — every time you open it.
 If they are no longer fragrant, it’s time to get a new package.

 2-3 bell peppers (1 pound), cut into bite-sized chunks

 1-2 sweet onions (1 pound), sliced

-1-ounce garlic cloves (about 1 small head of garlic), peeled and smashed
+1-ounce garlic cloves (about 1 small head of garlic), smashed and peeled

 ½ cup olive oil